What Is Origami?

 Depending on the package of paper that you purchase, the color palette may be large.
 However, you might get only one sheet of each of the colors in a 100 pack.

-For what is called a multi pack modular, in a 48 sheet set, you might get a smaller amount of colors, but you will get a larger variety of different shades in the colors offered.
+For what is called a multi pack modular, in a 48-sheet set, you might get a smaller number of colors, but you will get a larger variety of different shades in the colors offered.
 The color of this paper does not fade.

 - You can color tant paper with pastels.
 Apply the pastels with a cotton ball evenly.
 Then apply a fixative over the coloring side.